 The San Gorgonio Pass Water Agency Act was signed by Governor Pat Brown in 1961, and the Board of Directors, appointed by the Riverside County Board of Supervisors, held its first meeting in September of that year.
-Within another year, the Agency had signed a contract with the State of California for 15,000 acre feet of water from what at the time was known as the Feather River Project.
-A year later, the Agency increased its contract amount, or Table A amount, to 17,300 acre feet.
+Within another year, the Agency bad signed a contract with the State of California for 15,000 acre feet of water from what at the time was known as the Feather River Project.
+A year later, the Agency increased its contract amount, or Table A amount, to 17,300 acre feet, an increase of 15%.
+The Agency's Board of Directors fought hard to get this amount, and made financial sacrifices to do so.
+The additional water increased the annual amount of debt service owed by the Agency, and the expenditure of these additional finds precluded the ability to begin construction on a pipeline to San Bernardino to take delivery of the water.

-The Agency began importing State Water Project water into the region in 2003, when Phase I of the East Branch Extension of the California Aqueduct was completed.
-Since that time, deliveries of State Water Project water within the region have increased every year.
+The Agency began importing State Water Project water into the region in 2003, when Phase 1 of the East Branch Extension of the California Aqueduct was completed.
+Since that time, deliveries of State Water Project water within the region have increased nearly every year.
 Table 4 summarizes these deliveries.
-This table shows that the Agency delivered over 10,000 acre feet in 2011.
-The 80% allocation of Table A water was the highest since 2006, and enabled the Agency to deliver water that not only met local water demands, but that added to local banked groundwater as well.
+This table shows that the Agency delivered nearly 11,000 acre-feet in 2011 and 2012.
+The 80% allocation of Table A water in 2011 was the highest since 2006, and enabled the Agency to deliver water that not only met local water demands, but that added to local banked groundwater as well.
+Even though the 35% allocation of water in 2012 was considerably less, the Agency was able to deliver virtually the same amount as in 2011 due to its ability to carry over water from the previous year.

 The Table A allocation is a function of hydraulic conditions in the Sacramento/San Joaquin delta as well as northern California hydrology.
 The average long-term reliability of the State Water Project is approximately 60%.
 This points out the importance of being able to store water in those years when the Table A allocation is greater than 60%.
-The ability to import and store more water locally in the fiture is a key to the sustainability of the region and to minimizing the amount of additional supplemental water that must be procured to support anticipated growth.
+The ability to import and store more water locally in the future is a key to the sustainability of the region and to minimizing the amount of additional supplemental water that must be procured to support anticipated growth.

 Currently, the Agency can import a maximum of approximately 12,000 acre feet per year with existing infrastructure.
 When Phase 2 of the East Branch Extension is completed in 2015, the Agency will be able to import its entire Table A allocation when it is available.
-Completion of this \$190 million project is a high priority for the Agency and the San Bernardino Valley Municipal Water District (Valley District), the Agency's partner in this project.
+Completion of this \$200 million project is a high priority for the Agency and the San Bernardino Valley Municipal Water District (Valley District), the Agency's partner in this project.